NDKayH/UNIT-3/Project/README.md

 6. **The application is optimized for mobile usage, ensuring responsiveness and a user-friendly experience.**
    *Issue Addressed: “An unresponsive, poor unintuitive application decreases user satisfaction.”*

-7. **The Kivy application codebase is developed using Python with an object-oriented programming approach (OOP), ensuring that it is modular, reusable and scalable for any potential enhancements and client needs.**
-   *Issue Addressed: "A monolithic, non-modular codebase that will be hard to maintain and change in the future."*

 ---

 # Criteria B: Design